iorbitearth/b2b/README.md

 b2b
 ===

-Simple bash scripts to perform common base conversions (base to base) on the command line
+Simple bash scripts to perform common base to base number conversions on the command line

 #### Usage
 ```b2b``` allows for quick base conversions on the fly in your terminal.